Capsular Contracture Surgery

 Capsular contracture is a relatively common problem faced by breast augmentation patients.
 While there are ways to reduce the risks, avoiding the condition completely may not always be possible.
 It is a good idea to talk to your cosmetic surgeon about the risks and what are your options if you do develop capsular contracture.

 Scar tissue will be released, and the capsule and implant removed.
 Most patients will then have a new implant placed in the existing pocket or a new pocket made, and the incision is then closed with incisions.
 Recovery and possible complications are the same as after your initial breast augmentation procedure.
-For more information on capsular contracture surgery, call 0117 325 5034 to arrange a consultation at our Bristol cosmetic surgery clinic.
+For more information on capsular contracture surgery, call 0117 325 5034 to arrange a consultation.